-"This co-development program is saving the Mayo Clinic \$2 million annually by leveraging the Mayo business process know-how and ODIN's RFID and software expertise.
+"This co-development program is saving the hospital \$2 million annually by leveraging our business process know-how and Quake Global's RFID and software expertise.
 It's these type of best-of-breed partnerships that will define the future of technology in healthcare."

-Bruce R. Kline,

-Senior Technology Licensing Manager,
+Bruce R. Kline, Senior Technology Licensing Manager,

-Mayo Clinic Office of Intellectual Property

-Mayo met its goal of reducing the industry average error rate of 10% to less than .002% which helps doctors make faster and more accurate diagnosis.
+The hospital met its goal of reducing the industry average error rate of 10% to less than .002% which helps doctors make faster and more accurate diagnosis.
 The return on investment (ROI) was significant.
 Cost savings of \$1M annually with respect to paperless accessioning and more than \$1M in savings as a result of the reduction of mislabeled specimens.

-EasySpecimenTM allowed Mayo to realize a productivity gain that is having a significant impact across the family of labs.
+RFID software iAM allowed the hospital to realize a productivity gain that is having a significant impact across the family of labs.
 Productivity gains in healthcare are an order of magnitude different than minor efficiency gains, like changing a process step.
 This is evidenced by the \$2m annual saving which is unattainable without technology changing the game.

-Quake Global is the leading RFID software and solution firm in the world with more than 500 successful projects.
-EasyEdge $^{\text{m}}$ is the industry's only true RFID Operating System (OS) and can lower total cost of ownership (TCO) by almost 80%.
+Quake Global is the leading RFID software and solution provider in the world with more than 500 successful projects.
+TAP^{TM} is the industry's only true RFID Operating System (OS) and can lower total cost of ownership (TCO) by almost 80%.